Bambo-Rambo/RNG-Guides/ExtraInfo.md

 Use a repel to prevent wild encounters and approach the Pokemon slowly using the Circle Pad then either capture or defeat it.

-The chain length value is now +1.
+The chain length value has now increased by 1.

 Things that will break the chain include:

-* Not encountering a hidden Pokemon that has appeared in the overworld either by leaving the area / waiting too long until it disappears / scaring it by running/walking fast towards it
+* Not encountering the hidden Pokemon that has appeared in the overworld either by leaving the area / waiting too long until it disappears / scaring it by running/walking fast towards it
-* Running away from a battle
+* Running away from the battle

-If you use the Search button to scan for hidden Pokemon and nothing is found, the chain does **NOT** break so don't worry about this.
+If you use the Search button to scan for hidden Pokemon and nothing is found, the chain does **NOT** break so you don't have to worry about this.

 ### Unstable delays